Cleaning, Disinfecting, and Sanitizing: Is There a Difference?

-There is a lot of misconception about the terms cleaning, disinfecting, and sanitizing, to the point that people use them interchangeably.
+There is a lot of misconception about the terms cleaning, disinfecting, and sanitizing, to the point that many people use them interchangeably.
 This confusion can even lead to critical bad practices.
 Imagine if a doctor cleans a wound instead of disinfecting it!
-To clear up this mess, we are going to explain the differences between cleaning, disinfecting, and sanitizing, and we will focus on one of the most innovative sanitizing techniques: Tag.Link.Page.OzoneSanitizing.
+To clear up this mess, we are going to explain the differences between cleaning, disinfecting, and sanitizing, and we will focus on one of the most innovative sanitizing and disinfecting programs.

-Sanitizing is the action of making something hygienic to maintain health and prevent diseases.
+Sanitizing is the action of making something hygienic.
 This is done either with high heat, ozone gas, or a chemical solution.
-Sanitizing lowers the number of germs, viruses, and bacteria on surfaces or objects to a safe level.
-There are several sanitizing methods like the use of heat, steam, hot water, chlorine, and ozone.
-There are many sanitizing methods, but one of the most effective and innovative sanitizing and disinfecting methods is Germinator's patent-pending process!
+Sanitizing lowers the number of germs, viruses, and bacteria on surfaces or objects to a hygienic level.
+There are several sanitizing methods like the use of heat, steam, hot water, chlorine, quaternary ammonia compounds, or alcohol.
+There are many sanitizing and disinfecting methods, but one of the most effective and innovative sanitizing and disinfecting methods is Germinator's patent-pending process!

-Our goal is to provide you and your family with a healthier, safer, and more comfortable environment.
-So, if this sounds like something you want, give us a call at 855-NO-GERMZ or fill in the form below to contact our offices and find out more about the services we offer.
+Our goal is to provide you and your family with a more comfortable and hygienic environment.
+So, if this sounds like something you want, give us a call at (404) 574-5682 or fill in the form below to contact our offices and find out more about the services we offer.
 Remember to always stay in touch by liking our page on Facebook at Facebook at Germinator

 , following us on Twitter @GerminatorMS